taneltorn/CoverHunterFolkERA/README.md

 3. Run the evaluation script:<br>
 `python3 -m tools.eval_testset pretrained_model data/covers80/dataset.txt data/covers80/dataset.txt`

+CoverHunter seems to have implemented evaluation only when query and reference data are identical.
+But there is an optional 4th parameter for `query_in_ref_path` which is where output would be placed if query and reference files are not identical.

 ## Coarse-to-Fine Alignment Training

 The command to launch the alignment script that CoverHunter included is: